-Air pollution refers to the presence of certain gases and solid and liquid particles called aerosols that are harmful to health and the environment.
-Most air pollutants are caused by burning fossil fuels – in power plants, refineries, industry, and transportation.
-Natural air pollution sources include dust, pollen, mold, and wildfires but accounts for a fraction of current pollution levels.
+Air pollution refers to certain gases and solid and liquid particles called aerosols that harm health and the environment.
+Most air pollutants are caused by the burning of fossil fuels – in power plants, refineries, industry, and transportation.
+Natural air pollution sources (including dust, pollen, mold, and wildfires) account for a fraction of today’s pollution.

 Air pollution is generally defined using two primary standards:

 1. Target Health Values based on international standards – such as those set by the World Health Organization.
 These values are generally not feasible in Israel and, therefore, not mandatory.

 2. Environmental Standards – currently feasible in Israel and therefore mandatory.
 Values exceeding these levels violate the law.

 Israel’s Clean Air Law sets the following standards for key pollutants:

 Benzene, a known carcinogen, is a colorless, flammable liquid with a sweet odor.
 It belongs to a group of compounds known as hydrocarbons – naturally-occurring compounds that form the basis of crude oil, natural gas, coal, and other petroleum products.
 According to the WHO and Israel’s Almog Committee, appointed by the Ministry of Environment, benzene is a carcinogen at any level, even below its assigned environmental values.
 Benzene and other hydrocarbon compounds, including toluene and xylene, can also harm the central nervous system at very high concentrations, leading to death.

 Source: Most benzene exposure results from human activities.
 It occurs naturally in crude oil, gasoline, and cigarette smoke (though also in forest fires and other natural processes).
 Benzene is also among the 20 most widely used chemicals in the U.S, applied to produce other chemicals, such as plastics, lubricants, rubbers, pesticides, and even dyes and detergents.

 Benzene Target Health Values: Due to its toxicity, the WHO has not defined a threshold value below which there is no health hazard due to benzene exposure.